ISSMteam/PINNICLE/docs/data/nc.rst

 - :code:`"X_map"`: set the name mapping of the coordinates in PINNICLE to the :code:`.nc` file
 - :code:`"name_map"`: set the name mapping of the variables in PINNICLE to the :code:`.nc` file
 - :code:`"data_size"`: Number of data points to randomly sample for each variable
+- :code:`"scaling"`: scaling factors multiplied to the data, the key is the same as the :code:`"name_map"`
 - Set a variable to :code:`"None"` to infer it is only used as a Dirichlet boundary condition
 - If the key is not mentioned in :code:`"data_size"`, then the corresponding field will not use data from this file